SanduCrucerescu/Python-Project/README.md

 In order to run the application the user must have PyQt5 library installed and the run the "main.py" file.

+The database .ibd files ware added in the hotelManagement folder

 The Schema:
 ![](schema.png)